SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 (
   (
-    ("reduc*" OR "decreas*" OR "lower*"  OR "prevent*" OR "minimi*" OR "limit*" OR "eliminat*") NEAR/5
-        ("unemploy*" OR "underemploy*")
+    ("reduc*" OR "decreas*" OR "lower*"  OR "prevent*" OR "minimi*" OR "limit*" OR "eliminat*") NEAR/5 ("unemploy*" OR "underemploy*")
   )
   NEAR/5 ("skill$" OR "abilit*" OR "competenc*" OR "literac*" OR "literate") )
 OR TS=
 (
-("unemploy*" OR "underemploy*") NEAR/15
+  ("unemploy*" OR "underemploy*" OR "NEET" OR "NEETs") NEAR/15
-("reskill" OR "upskill" OR "continuing education" OR "lifelong learning" OR "life long learning" OR "adult learning" OR "adult education" OR "training program*" OR "vocational training" OR "skills training" OR "new skills")
+      ("reskill" OR "upskill" OR "continuing education" OR "lifelong learning" OR "life long learning" OR "adult learning" OR "adult education"
+      OR "training program*" OR "vocational training" OR "skills training" OR "new skills" )
 )

  ```